frida/frida-website/_i18n/en/_posts/2020-12-01-frida-14-1-released.markdown

 ## EOF

-There's also a bunch of other exciting changes in this release, so definitely check out the changelog below.
+There's also a bunch of other exciting changes, so definitely check out the changelog below.

 Enjoy!